It's a top farming show!

 Despite the rise of specialist events and the power of the internet, there has even been an increase in the number of agricultural trade stands and other farming content in recent years, with the Devon-based co-operative Mole Valley Farmers leading the way.
 An entire section of the showground is now given over to farm machinery.
 And as the first major show of the summer, the Show also offers the perfect platform for senior farming politicians from the NFU, the CLA and Government to explain what they are up to - and for Devon’s farmers - and our Young Farmers, who have a particularly strong presence - to take them to task!

-We are delighted that two most prestigious awards in the world of British cattle breeding will be contested at the 2018 Show.
+We are delighted that two of the most prestigious awards in the world of British cattle breeding will be contested at the 2018 Show.
 The Burke Trophies - one for dairy cattle, the other for the beef breeds - were staged for many years at the Royal Show at Stoneleigh.
 But when that show folded in 2009, its organisers, the Royal Agricultural Society of England (RASE), decided that the Burke trophies should live on, being staged at a different county or regional show each year.

 The Burke Trophies - named after the well-known farming family which inaugurated them at the Royal Show in 1951 - are unusual in that they are contested by breeds, rather than by individual exhibitors.
 What happens is that each breed society will select the best pair of animals from those entered at the show to represent it in a judge-off against all the other breeds.
 For a farmer who breeds pedigree cattle, there is no greater accolade than having one of his or her animals chosen as the very best that a particular breed has to offer.